PURCHASE COLLEGE CATALOG 2016–18

 Film, History, and Trauma

-HIS 3513 Refer to CIN 3513 in Cinema Studies Courses (School of Film and Media Studies) for description.
+CIN 3513 Refer to Cinema Studies Courses (School of Film and Media Studies) for description.

 The Blue and the Gray: U.S. Civil War